Celebrating Earth Day

 Experiencing Earth Day last week in Switzerland was striking to me.

 There wasn’t much talk.
 There wasn’t much of a fuss.
-So much so, that if it wasn’t for my boys school and Facebook, I would have missed it completely.
+So much so that if it hadn’t been for my boy’s school and Facebook, I would have missed it completely.

-There is something engrained in the Swiss culture that respects the environment, and therefore respects your neighbors environment as well.
-It is not necessarily talked about, it is just done.
+There is something engrained in the Swiss culture that respects the environment and, therefore, respects your neighbor’s environment as much.
+It is not necessarily talked about; it is just done.

 Another transition for us as Americans has been recycling and garbage.
-There is a designated place in every village and town that you bring your items to, to be recycled.
-Long gone are the days when I just had to bring my small little container to the end of our 15 foot driveway to be picked up at our house in the U.S. Now we drive it over to the recycling center to be sorted out by glass color, plastic, cardboard, and just about everything else under the sun.
+There is a designated place in every village and town where you bring your items to be recycled.
+Long gone are the days when I just had to get my small little container to the end of our 15-foot driveway to be picked up at our house in the U.S. Now we drive it over to the recycling center to be sorted out by glass color, plastic, cardboard, and just about everything else under the sun.
 This process has grown on us in more ways than one.
 It has not only become another chore on my boys’ lists, but it has also affected our garbage intake.

-We have been living here for 2 months now and are adapting to a new cultural way of living.
-In this case, celebrating Earth Day every day.
-And this simply means a way of living, which we also could do in America as well.
-It doesn’t mean something new to worship, something new to argue about, or something new to use for political power.
+We have been living here for two months and are adapting to a new culture.
+In this case, we celebrate Earth Day every day.
+It doesn’t mean something new to worship, argue about or use for political power.
 It simply means that we live with a new respect for the gift that we are given.

 The gift we call earth.